 Over time the program will integrate these technologies while continuing to explore new possibilities – improving community knowledge, and making quality care increasingly affordable and accessible.

 This project is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 YOUR LATEST UPDATE

-To June 2018, 4,236 women have been trained as health leaders.
+To December 2018, 4,339 women have been trained as health leaders in Asia.
 These women are reaching families in their communities with simple but life-changing health, hygiene and nutrition information to build healthier communities.